 The cheaper one (Conair, $69.99), the water tank is made of this cheap-looking plastic that looks like it would break if you dropped it on the floor.
 Very poorly constructed, that Conair product.

 I’m interested in a steamer as well.
 However, I’d mostly use it to get the wrinkles out.
-Does anyone know of a cheap option?posted over 3 years ago
+Does anyone know of a cheap option?posted about 4 years ago

-my grandmother literally can remove EVERY stain, it’s amazing, I don’t know how she does it :oposted over 3 years ago
+my grandmother literally can remove EVERY stain, it’s amazing, I don’t know how she does it :oposted about 4 years ago

-if its a really NICE item , i wear it, and take it right off when done with use.posted over 3 years ago
+if its a really NICE item , i wear it, and take it right off when done with use.posted about 4 years ago

 I’ve made the mistake of putting too many things in the dryer recently.
 I’m going to be hanging things and lying them flat a LOT more often now.
 No more stupidly shrunken dresses for me.
-I know short is in, but I’d glad I discovered what’s doing this to my wardrobe!posted over 3 years ago
+I know short is in, but I’d glad I discovered what’s doing this to my wardrobe!posted about 4 years ago

 NEVER HANG KNITS!